|Last Update: 13 October 2014|

 Forecasting Orders for Transport Planning

-This is a company sponsored Project with a monetary incentive for the selected student(s), if you are interested then get in touch immediately.
 The supply and demand for transport is more relevant today than ever before.
 Hauliers want as much time as possible to plan and utilise their fleet whilst shippers are offering reduced lead times to their customers as a competitive advantage.
 Buying transport early means getting the best price and guaranteeing vehicle availability.
 Consequently the later an order is received the higher the price of transport and less chance of fulfilling the shipment.
 Anticipating the demand for transport and using predicted orders in transport planning means we can achieve the best rate and guarantee availability without the actual order.
 With a long standing customer base and therefore detailed order history, 3T Logistics is exploring the potential of predicting when consignees will order and what size the order will be.
 The predicted orders will then be used in the transport planning process to achieve best price and available vehicles.
 For this projects, historical data is available about the orders in the year 2013.
 Data includes the consignee id, the date and the order size.
 The goal of the project is to use computational techniques to analyse this data and "predict" future orders while also taking into account present conditions.

 Software Solutions for the Office Space Allocation Problem